Teaching Commons > Partners > Liberal Studies

-DePaul students must take a Junior Year Experiential Learning (JYEL) course, which provides them the opportunity to engage in the first-hand discovery of knowledge through observation and participation in activities in an unpredictable setting (usually but not always off-campus).
+DePaul students must take an Experiential Learning (EL) course, which provides them the opportunity to engage in the first-hand discovery of knowledge through observation and participation in activities in an unpredictable setting (usually but not always off-campus).
 Students are asked to reflect on what they have learned about themselves, others, and a larger social context given the connection between course content and their experience.
 To do this, they may have contact with a community, an international setting, a workforce environment, or take on a role in the classroom or laboratory that is substantively different than that of student, such as model the professional behavior of a researcher or teacher.
-JYEL courses range from internships, study abroad, Community-based Service Learning, and Academic Practicum.
-JYEL Courses (other than internships) must have at least 25 hours of field-based, experiential contact time.
+EL courses range from internships, study abroad, Community-based Service Learning, and Academic Practicum.
+EL Courses (other than internships) must have at least 25 hours of field-based, experiential contact time.
 Internships must have at least 100 hours.
-Download a list of JYEL best practices.
+Stay up to date on

-Students may also opt to pursue an independent study for JYEL credit.
-Like other JYEL courses, students in independent studies will be expected to have 25 hours of experiential contact time, produce a tangible product or artifact reflecting on the relationship of the JYEL learning outcomes to the independent study in which the student has been engaged.
-Students must apply to have their independent study considered for JYEL and must demonstrate how they will be meeting the JYEL learning outcomes.
+Students may also opt to pursue an independent study for EL credit.
+Like other EL courses, students in independent studies will be expected to have 25 hours of experiential contact time, and produce a tangible product or artifact reflecting on the relationship of the EL learning outcomes to the independent study in which the student has been engaged.

-The Liberal Studies Program offers over 1,700 sections per quarter, with over half of those coming from the domains: Arts and Literature; Philosophical Inquiry; Religious Dimensions; Scientific Inquiry; Self, Society, and the Modern World; and Understanding the Past.
+The Liberal Studies Program offers over 1,700 sections per quarter, with over half of those coming from the domains: Arts and Literature; Philosophical Inquiry; Religious Dimensions; Scientific Inquiry; Social, Cultural, and Behavioral Inquiry; and Historical Inquiry.
 It is housed within the College of Liberal Arts and Social Sciences but is a university-wide program to which every college contributes courses and faculty.